-If you're starting a business located in California or serving its residents, you may fall under the scope of the state's privacy laws.
-This includes the existing California Consumer Privacy Act (CCPA).
+If you're starting a business located in California or serving its residents, you may (and likely will) fall under the scope of the state's privacy laws.
+This includes the California Consumer Privacy Act (CCPA).
 Even if you don't fall under the law yet, you might eventually as your business expands, so it pays to plan ahead.

 Here's what you need to know for making sure your startup complies with the CCPA.